786riyaz/Node_JS_Learning/34 API Cancellation/01 API Cancellation.md

 Example situations:

 1. User types in a search bar → sends a request → types again → old request becomes useless → **cancel the old request**.
-2. Switching between pages → previous page’s API should not update the new page’s UI.
+2. Switching between pages → previous page's API should not update the new page's UI.
 3. Auto-suggest dropdowns → cancel previous queries.

 ### 📌 **How It's Done**